adon-cloudcannon/landing-page-test/src/collections/posts/stellar-support-for-all-astro-users.md

 _schema: default
 title: Out-of-this-world support for all Astro users
 description: >-
   Astro support is now officially out of beta at CloudCannon.
-With Astro and CloudCannon you can pull your content from anywhere and deploy everywhere, while using your favorite UI components and libraries, and making your highly performant sites available for non-technical editors to draft, review, and publish their content.
+With CloudCannon and Astro as your static site generator, you can manage your content in your own Git repository and deploy everywhere, while using your favorite UI components and libraries.
+What's more, CloudCannon makes your sites available for non-technical editors to draft, review, and publish their content.
 series:
 image: https://cc-dam.imgix.net/astro-launch-update.jpg
 date: 2023-03-17T05:00:00Z